gramanicu/sd_tema1/Readme.md

 ## CoinFlip

 More common randomization algorithms like `rand()` and `srand()`, have some problems, as it was pointed out [here](https://channel9.msdn.com/Events/GoingNative/2013/rand-Considered-Harmful) by Stephan T. Lavavej (Visual Studio C++ STL).
 So, to solve those problems, I used utilities from `random` library.
 The coin flip could have been implemented just with random device, but it is not very efficient when it need to be called quickly.
-Random device generates random numbers in the same way as `urandom` does, so it relatively slow.
+Random device generates random numbers in the same way as `urandom` does, so it **relatively slow**.
 The coin flip algorithm works this way:

 1. Generate a TRUE random number using `random_device`